Preparation

 You should attempt these questions to identify any areas that need development, then continue practising to improve your results.
 You can try several times so that you become familiar with the types of questions you will encounter in the exam.
 The free questions are untimed, however, it is also a good idea to time yourself, so you become familiar with time constraints.

 You can purchase the ‘Practise Now!
-Victoria Police Entrance Exam’ book to help you build your confidence in each of the 8 areas assessed as part of the exam.
+Victoria Police Entrance Exam’ 4th edition eBook to help you build your confidence in each of the 4 areas assessed as part of the exam.

 The book identifies specific skills required, describes the types of questions you are likely to encounter and provides detailed explanations of how correct answers may be reached.
 It also provides exam day tactics, including time management approaches.